William V. Thompson: Clubs and associations

 Thompson was a major contributor to the forming of the ultimate sanctioned rules and regulations of tenpin bowling that became the by-laws of American Bowling Congress (ABC).
 He was known in the Eastern United States as the protector of the ABC and its bylaws for regulation tenpin bowling.
 He became the vice-president of the ABC in 1900 and continued for the next five years.
 The by-laws governing the rule on the regulations of the balls, pins, and alleys were updated several times through his efforts.
 From time to time various bowling associations that Thompson worked with eventually joined the ABC and followed their by-laws.

 Thompson assisted in setting up a world's bowling championship tournament at the St. Louis World's Fair in 1904.
-At that time he was claimed to have earned more trophies and prizes for his bowling talents than any other man.
 By 1909 he was well known in the bowling field worldwide.

 Thompson was associated with the Illinois Bowling Association in the early 1900s.
 He was also associated with the New York Rotary Club at that time and helped organize contests for most of the Rotary Clubs throughout the United States.
-During this same time he was a Turner in the Chicago German-American gymnastic club.
-Thompson often bowled with Mrs. Gertrude Hull, the woman national champion of America then in the early 1900s.
+Thompson often bowled with Mrs. Gertrude Hull, the women's national champion of America at the time.